Welcome to today's edition of the Rush 24-7 podcast.

 It's all Democrats.

-Some of them are out of town, they found out what was going on, and they said, we got to stop this.
+They found out what was going on, and they said, we got to stop this.

 Look, if your roof's getting blown off, does it matter if the radio station telling you about it carries conservative programming?

-When you see this headline, hurricane information may not reach wide audience because of rush.
+Well, you see this headline, hurricane information may not reach wide audience because of rush.

-What this means is that liberals in the face of utter disaster will not tune to the station to get information because my show's on it.
+What this means is that liberals, in the face of utter disaster, will not tune to the station to get information because my show's on it.

 So who's stupid here?

-This is this is politicizing a nonpartisan issue.
+This is politicizing a nonpartisan issue.

 I mean, hurricane emergency information is nonpartisan.

-Remember Hurricane Katrina.
+Remember Hurricane Katrina?

-It was the Libs who were blaming Bush and FEMA and everybody not getting information out and not getting uh relief efforts in there soon enough, and they tried to politicize that.
+It was the libs who were blaming Bush and FEMA and everybody not getting information out and not getting relief efforts in there soon enough.

-Now the the Miami Herald story today, it's got an equally screwy headline, but it's still funny.
+Now, the Miami Herald story today, it's got an equally screwy headline, but it's still funny.

-Limbaugh snub enrages fans, but is likely to fail.
+Limbaugh Snub enrages fans, but is likely to fail.

 And is likely to fail.